squonk4303/double-eagle/adamasa.md

 ---

+## Evaluation Rubric
+Everything at default values works for me, but I guess it sort of depends a bit on how the two others want to evaluate the group based ones.

+---
 ## Introduction

 I was responsible for the UI-related aspects of the game.

 (When a file extension isn't specified it means both .cs script and .tscn scene)

 ### Files Exclusively My Contribution